internettrashh/swappy/readme.md

 # Swappi - DCA Trading Service

-Swappi is an automated trading service built on Monad's accelerated EVM that enables users to execute Dollar Cost Averaging (DCA) strategies and limit orders for cryptocurrency trading.
+SwappyFi is an automated trading service built for  Monad's accelerated EVM that enables users to execute Dollar Cost Averaging (DCA) strategies and limit orders for cryptocurrency trading.
 This service reduces the emotional impact of market volatility by automating trades at regular intervals over specified time periods.

 ## Project Overview

-Swappi provides a reliable, efficient, and user-friendly platform for crypto traders to implement DCA strategies and execute limit orders with minimal manual intervention.
-By leveraging Monad's accelerated EVM, Swappi offers superior transaction throughput and reduced gas costs compared to traditional EVM-based solutions.
+SwappyFi is a reliable, efficient, and user-friendly platform that enables crypto traders to automate DCA strategies and execute limit orders with minimal manual effort.
+Built on Monad’s accelerated EVM, SwappyFi delivers higher transaction throughput and lower gas fees compared to traditional EVM-based solutions, ensuring a seamless and cost-effective trading experience.

 ## Core Functionality